iggygd/tiny-scripts/README.md

 It's usually for when I don't have access to my project folder and I really just have to code something.
 But at times, ideas will just pop into my head and I have to code them before it goes away.

 If it has bugs... whoops.
-I don't really want to debug in my free time.
+I might fix them eventually.
 ## neuralnets/
 Currently just a repo for creating a fully connected neural net for different libraries (numpy, tensorflow, keras, theano, caffe, pytorch).
 Doesn't have to be Python.